Thorkel-dev/latex/README.md

 To compile the desired LaTeX document, you need to run the command ``make`` in the corresponding directory.

-A .pdf file is generated at the same level as the makefile.
+A .pdf file is generated in ``bin/`` folder at the same level as the makefile.